LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 | axis_temp | axis_temp | axis_temp            |  A B                    |
 | axis_x    | axis_x    | axis_x               |  A B                    |

+Immediately after starting the *MRPProxy*, the (+uuid)s of all locally connected sensors are read out.
+These are stored together with the class instance of the *MRPHal* module in a (+lut).
+This makes it possible to address and interact with a  sensor directly using its (+uuid).
 When using sensors with the same capabilities, these must be combined.
 These are used to select the appropriate measurement mode for a measurement.
 For this purpose, the *info* command of each sensor is queried.